 Björn: A short answer: Make sure that your company has the competence to understand what Amazon will mean for the company and what you should do to handle it.
-It is important to understand how to use the platform, and how to relate to it.
+It is important to understand how to use the platform.
 You may come to the conclusion that it isn’t so bad and that it’s a great opportunity.

-Johan: If I were a CMO or an e-commerce manager at a company right now, I would already be well-prepared and completely familiar with how the entire ecosystem works, and also initiated the relationships needed to be ready when it happens.
+Johan: If I were a CMO or an e-commerce manager at a company right now, I would already be well-prepared and completely familiar with how the entire ecosystem works, and also initiated the relationships needed, in order to be ready when it happens.
 Don’t stand and watch – get into it and learn.
-Also – make sure you have someone in charge of this, who pushes it forward and follows up!
+Also – make sure you have someone in charge of it, who pushes it forward and follows up!

 Björn: Let’s compare it with Google Ads.
 When it was first introduced, many people said that it wasn’t a good idea to spend money on ads because no one clicks on them, but today you don’t sell anything online if you don’t pay for ads.

 7. Is it likely that I will have to lower prices and work with smaller margins due to Amazon?